RamilMukhametov/vtol_pmu_node/README.md

 ### 2. Application description and software design

-The PMU node do 3 things:
+The PMU node does 3 things:
 1. Battery.
-This module measures ADC voltage and current and estimates the battery state.
+This module estimates the battery info based on ADC voltage and current measurements and publishes [BatteryInfo](https://dronecan.github.io/Specification/7._List_of_standard_data_types/#batteryinfo) message.
 2. Gate monitor.
-This module measures gates voltages and estimates the corectness of the PMU and publishes the LogMessage if error is detected.
+This module estimates the internal state of the PMU based on ADC voltage of gates.
+It publishes the [LogMessage](https://dronecan.github.io/Specification/7._List_of_standard_data_types/#logmessage) and set `CRITICAL` state once an error is detected.
 3. Buzzer.
-This module notifies with sound about such events as dead gates or arming state of the vehicle
+This module notifies with sound if the internal state of the board is bad.
+If the internal state is fine, it repeats the [BeepCommand](https://dronecan.github.io/Specification/7._List_of_standard_data_types/#beepcommand) from an autopilot.

 From the software side, the high level node design can be illustrated with the following UML diagramm: